yedhukrishnan/xml-validator/README.md

 - [ ] Create grammar rules for parsing XML syntax
 - [ ] Parser for XML
 - [ ] Wiki page for tutorial
+- [ ] Implementation in Lex and Yacc